lithub999/afullstop/README.md

 # This is a full stop
 People have been saying that this (.) is a period.
-This is clearly incorrect.
+This is clearly correct.
 This project aims to remind the people that it is a full stop.

 ### Usage